zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 ---

-### ..or use Xcode!
+### ..or use Xcode

 ---

-^if you've been following until now, congratulations!
-You now know exactly how things work!

 # [fit] We're done!
 # 🙌🏻

+^if you've been following until now, congratulations!
+You now know exactly how to build and run your scripts!
+^I'm not going to show you how to write scripts, because that's like saying I'm going to teach you to develop an app: you already know how to code apps, therefore you know how to code scripts.

 ---